 What is Conditional Acceptance?

 Put simply, a conditional acceptance from a college of your choice means that, if you do something it requests, then it will admit you.
 For instance, the admissions office may request that you take a year of classes at a different college, then transfer to their campus.
 Or, you’ll be admitted fully if you take a summer class and pass it.
+This means that, while you won’t be on that campus in the fall, your application is placed on conditional acceptance and, if you meet that condition, you should be fully admitted.

-You may have been offered conditional acceptance due to a grade being lower than the college wanted to see, especially if the class wasn’t a really challenging one.
-Conditional acceptances are in that middle ground, between an outright “yes” or “no.” This means that they want you as a student, but they need to see how serious you are about your college education.
+You may have been offered conditional acceptance due to a grade being lower than the college wanted to see, especially if the class wasn’t a challenging one.
+Conditional acceptances are in that middle ground, between an outright “yes” or “no”.
+This means that they want you as a student, but they need to see how serious you are about your college education.

-What is Open Admission?
+What is Open Enrollment and Admissions?

 While conditional admission means you have to meet a specific condition set by the college you want to attend, open admission is quite different.
 Open admission means that the college is non-competitive in its admissions policy.
 For most of these universities, the only real requirement is that students wanting to attend should have a high school diploma.
 A GED certificate may also be acceptable.
+Which schools have an open admission policy?
+Generally, community colleges or four-year colleges that also grant associate degrees have open admission policies.

-Find Popular Online Programs
+Featured Online Programs

-Colleges that Accept Low GPAs - Undergraduate Degrees
+Traditional Colleges that Accept a Low GPA

 Western Governors University